marisvali/nearby-doctors/README.md

 4. Manually save the sheet with the processed data to a csv.
 `doctors_all.xlsx                        -> doctors_alba_iulia.csv`

 5. Automatically compute the distances from the start address to each of the addresses in the csv.
+Run main.py.
 `doctors_alba_iulia.csv                  -> doctors_alba_iulia_distances.csv`

 6. Manually load the csv in an Excel file, sort by distance and further filter and check details about each doctor.